feature-engine/feature_engine/docs/user_guide/selection/index.rst

 =================

-Feature-engine's feature selection transformers identify features with low predictive performance, and drop them from the dataset.
+Feature-engine's feature selection transformers identify features with low predictive performance and drop them from the dataset.
 To our knowledge, the feature selection algorithms supported by Feature-engine are not yet available in other libraries.
+These algorithms have been gathered from data science competitions or used in the industry.

 Selection Mechanism Overview
 ----------------------------

-Feature-engine's selectors select features based on 1 of 3 main mechanisms: they look at the feature's characteristics, or they look at the performance of a single feature, or they evaluate the performance of a feature within the group of features.
+Feature-engine's transformers select features based on 2 mechanism.
+The first mechanism involves selecting features based on the features intrinsic characteristics like distributions or their relationship with other features.
+The second mechanism involves selecting features based on their impact on the machine learning model performance.
+In this context, features are evaluated individually or as part of a feature group by different algorithms.

 .. figure::  ../../images/selectionChart.png
    :align:   center

-   Selection process characteristics
+   Selection mechanisms - Overview

-For example, in the first pillar, features will be selected based on the diversity of their values, or their relation to other features.
-This way, features that show the same value in all or almost all the observations will be dropped, or duplicated or correlated features will be dropped.
+For example, in the first pillar, features will be selected based on the diversity of their values, changes in their distribution or their relation to other features.
+This way, features that show the same value in all or almost all the observations will be dropped, features which distribution changes in time will be dropped, or duplicated or correlated features will be dropped.

 Algorithms that select features based on individual feature performance will select features by either training a machine learning model using an individual feature, or estimating model